nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## `std/math`
 - Added `almostEqual` for comparing two float values using a machine epsilon.
 - Added `clamp` which allows using a `Slice` to clamp to a value.
-- Added `ceilDiv` for round up integer division.
+- Added `ceilDiv` for integer division that rounds up.
 - Added `isNaN`.
 - Added `copySign`.
 - Added `euclDiv` and `euclMod`.